gradle/gradle/design-docs/play-support.md

 - Migrating an SBT based Play project to Gradle
 - Writing Gradle plugins that extend the base Play plugin

+# Implementation plan - Milestone 2

+## Publish Play application to a binary repository

+Allow a Play application distribution to be published to a binary repository.

 # Implementation plan - Later milestones